pgEdge/pgedge/README.md

 ##  Getting started
+Start by installling CLI on a single node (as per above) and then looking next at quick tutorial.

 <details>
 <summary>Node Pre-Reqs</summary>

 - Use a  non-root user from the command line
-- Tested with Python 3.9 & 3.10
+- Tested with Python 3.9 thru 3.12
   - Python 3.9 on EL8, EL9, SLE-15, & Amazon Linux 2023
   - Python 3.10 on Ubuntu 22.04
-  - *Experimental* on Python 3.11 on Debian 12
+  - Python 3.11 on Debian 12
   - *Experimental* on Python 3.12 on Ubuntu 24.04 & Fedora 40

 - optional: config [password-less sudo](http://lussier.io/index.php/2023/04/07/passwordless-sudo/) if you want to autostart components with systemctl